-The Okanagan Nation Alliance in collaboration many project partners have been successfully restoring spawning and rearing habitat for Columbia River sockeye in their Canadian headwaters.
-Traditional Ecological Knowledge, best management practices, measured stream geometry and natural habitat features have guided the restoration works.
-The workshop will discuss the stream analysis and hydraulics that directed the restoration designs and describe the planning, construction, monitoring methods and results.
+The Okanagan Nation Alliance in collaboration with many project partners have been successfully restoring spawning and rearing habitat for salmon in the Okanagan Basin for over 15 years.
+Traditional Ecological Knowledge, best management practices, measured stream geometry and natural habitat features have guided these restoration works.
+This workshop will teach the math behind the stream analysis and hydraulics that directed the restoration designs and describe the planning, construction, monitoring methods and results.

-- Posters and discussion sessions: hydraulic modelling, habitat diversity, nature-like features, spawning beds, riffles, fish passage at barriers, wetland restoration, Stream Restoration Hydraulics manual examples.
+- Discussion and poster sessions: hydraulic modelling, fish habitat diversity, spawnin beds, riffles, fish passage at barriers, floodplain reconnection, wetland restoration

-- Kari Alex, Camille Rivard-Sirois.
+- Kari Alex, Camille Rivard-Sirois & Zoe Eyjolfson.
 Okanagan Nation Alliance Fisheries Department

 - Location: En’owkin Centre, Penticton, BC, Canada